A discrete publishable unit, post, video, guide, or episode, that can be distributed and measured independently.

 A content piece is the atomic unit of content: a single blog post, a video, a guide, a podcast episode, the thing a reader actually consumes.
 It is the asset, the artefact you can point at and count.
-The interesting question is rarely the piece itself; it is how much value one piece can yield once a team stops treating each one as a single-use object.

 The concept is plain.
 The thinking that gives it weight is content atomisation, the practice of taking one substantial asset and breaking it into many smaller derivative pieces.
 A research report becomes a webinarWebinarCustomer EducationA live or recorded webinarView reference →, the webinar becomes five short clips, the clips seed a dozen social postsSocial PostMarketingA social media postView reference →, and the transcript becomes three blog articles.
 The economics changed once teams realised the cost of a content piece is mostly in the idea and the source material, so squeezing one source into many formats lowers the marginal cost of each piece sharply.